mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 That is a little bit difficult to understand, because that process of hitting the bell is not hitting the bell according to your actions.

 [Let’s say] the bell, and the stick, and your six consciousnesses, and your body, and also circumstances, the bell tower, et cetera – each of them are devices, machines.
 And then you can operate all [the] machines by what?
 Your actions.
 So “let’s hit [the bell],” you know? *[He chuckles.]* But your action is very “stinky,” because that action is characterized by your karmic life coming from your past.
 So you don’t know what your action is.
-Action is completely different [for everyone]; everyone has a different action.
+Action is completely different [for everyone].

+Everyone has a different action.
 Katagiri acts in a different way, [his] gassho is different.
 If you do gassho, even though I teach you one gassho, everyone does gassho in a completely different way.
 They understand what I [taught], but if they do it, a different gassho appears.
 Do you understand?

 That’s why Dogen Zenji says, “Shikantaza: all you have to do is just sit down.”
 Doing zazen for the sake of doing zazen: everyone knows [this], intellectually.
 But if they start to do it, they don’t do it in that way.
 [It is] crooked, because we always do something by *our own* actions.
 Even though I do something exactly, still my stinkiness comes up.